 We do not expect our surveyors to remove their shoes during inspections owing to the potential health and safety risk, however, our surveyors are expected to use shoe coverings where possible when inside the property.

 Ideally, we like to meet property owners during our inspections as they are best able to answer any questions we have.
 However, we can meet tenants or agents if this is more convenient.
 Subject to prior agreement, surveyors may also be able to collect keys from an agent, returning these in person or by recorded post.
-If there is an alarm to the property can you please make sure we are aware of this prior to attendance.
+If there is an alarm to the property we would ask you to please make sure we are aware of this prior to attendance.

 If you have any pets in the property please advise us at the time of booking.
 We would appreciate that if these are nervous or excitable, they are placed in a separate room whilst we conduct the inspection so we do not cause any unnecessary distress to them.